turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 ### Making APIs Private

 We can make Custom APIs private, this will keep the API out of the metadata service document.
-While this will flag that the API should not be used it does not prevent other developers using the message if they have awareness of it.
+While this will flag that the API should not be used, it does not prevent other developers using the message if they have awareness of it.

 We can add some security by adding an Execute Privilege property.